pangeo-data/cmr/pangeo/README.md

 ## Context 1: Companies Anaconda, GitHub, Binder, CircleCI

-pangeo depends on services provided at no cost
+pangeo depends on services/tech provided at no cost

 - ***Anaconda*** builds and maintains a Python package manager called `conda`
 - ***Github*** hosts public repos under the git system: Organized by individual (me) or organization
 - ***Binder*** hosts a limited-duration executable instance of a Jupyter notebook GitHub repo
 - ***CircleCI*** executes a task sequence in a self-hosted container in response to an API call
+- ***Docker*** is containers, images, stuff like that

 ## Context 2: pangeo deployment narrative